“I did $454,096.78 in Amazon sales in my first 96 days…”

 The Amazon Native Shopping Ads format was my second-best performing format in terms of overall Amazon sales made on my survival-niche blog.

-Native Shopping Ads also had the highest sales conversion rate of all the ads formats.
+My Amazon native Shopping Ads also had the highest sales conversion rate of all the ads formats.

 Unfortunately, Amazon Native Shopping Ads had such a low Click Through Rate (CTR) compared to the Image Only Product Link ads that the native ads only accounted for about 13% of my overall Amazon Affiliate sales.